arosecast/arc-old/_posts/2015-12-17-6-ways-to-add-festive-cheer-to-your-home-for-christmas.md

 date: 	2015-12-17 12:00:00 +0000
 image: '/assets/blog/2015-12/thumb-lovedlinks.jpg'
 alt: How to create your own DIY Illuminated Christmas Village Scene, complete with a free template
-categories: Loved-Links
+categories: loved-links
-tags: Home-Decor Events DIY Christmas Templates
+tags: home-decor events diy holidays templates
 ---

 <p class="intro">Sure, any time before the 25th December is not too late to add new little bits of festive decor, no?</p>